-Teach them not to spread rumors, or single children out because they are different.
+Teach them not to spread rumors or single children out because they are different.
 Encourage empathy with others, and discourage adding to bullying in any way.
 Tell your child they don’t have to condone a bully’s behavior just to fit in.

 5. Give Your Child the Proper Tools

 Equipping your child to deal with bullies helps them shift the power balance.
-After all, it’s the feeling of power that a bully gets from their behavior which gives them the upper hand.
+After all, it’s the feeling of power that a bully gets from their behavior that gives them the upper hand.
 Some things you can tell your child to do to ease bullying include:

 - Tell them to stop: Bullies pick on people they think are weak.
 Be confident and tell them — in a loud voice — to leave you alone, then walk away.
 You might be scared, but don’t let them know that.

-- Disarm them with words: Responding with phrases like “Whatever,” “Is that the best you can do?”, or “How long did it take you to think of that one?” can disarm a bully.
+- Disarm them with words: Responding with phrases like “Whatever,” “Is that the best you can do?” or “How long did it take you to think of that one?” can disarm a bully.
 Deliver your comeback and then walk away.

 - Use humor to diffuse a situation: If a bully tells you your clothes are old-fashioned or your face is ugly, look at them and laugh.
 You can agree with them, carry on laughing, and walk off.
-You could even just laugh while looking directly at them, and then leave, saying nothing.
+You could even laugh while looking directly at them and then leave, saying nothing.

 - Have a buddy: Bullies will often pick on someone when they’re on their own.
-Have some friends around you and if the bully still feels brave enough to take you all on, walk away as a group.
+Have some friends around you, and if the bully still feels brave enough to take you all on, walk away as a group.

 - Avoid situations: Bullies can be scary.
 If you feel intimidated, try to avoid places where you know they will be.
 That doesn’t make you a coward — it makes you smart!

 - Ask for help: Asking for help to deal with a bully is not telling tales.
 Even though it’s scary, sharing your experience will make you feel better.
-Speak to your parents, a teacher, or another adult you trust, especially if the bullying is physical (source).
+Speak to your parents, a teacher, or another adult you trust, especially if the bullying is physical (7).